-I think anyone wanting to slow cook meals in a French or Dutch over if you prefer should also consider the benefits of enameled cast-iron.
+I think anyone wanting to slow cook meals in a French or Dutch oven if you prefer should also consider the benefits of enameled cast-iron.
 Staub French ovens are some of the best and will certainly last you a long time.
 They look beautiful can handle acidic foods and with larger meals can up is a breeze.
 If you are cooking indoors I really would go for the enamel versions if your budget allows.
-Coming back to the clean up.
-Really if we want to look at one of the main benefits of enameled cast iron is that you can throw your cookware in the dish washer and worry about it the next day.
+Coming back to the cleanup.
+Really if we want to look at one of the main benefits of enameled cast iron is that you can throw your cookware in the dishwasher and worry about it the next day.

 What most people think about cast iron cookware is the lovely black finish on skillets and Dutch ovens.
 Actually bare cast iron is not black but rather a silvery grey colour.
 The black colour comes from a layer of oil polymerized onto the surface.
 This layer is called seasoning and has nothing to do with salt and pepper.
 This seasoning also has non-stick properties.
 The seasoning also protects the iron from rust.